 Carbon monoxide (CO) is a poisonous gas that you can't see, smell or taste.
 Exposure to the gas can cause long-term damage or be fatal.
 Every year 40 people die from carbon monoxide in the UK, and 200 people are hospitalised.
 You can find more information below on how to protect yourself and your home from carbon monoxide poisoning, and what to do if there is a leak.

-It's easy to spot signs that your gas or heating appliances could be producing it.
+It's easy to spot signs that your gas or heating appliances are producing carbon monoxide.
+Danger signs can include:

 If you or someone you're with is feeling ill, visit your doctor urgently.
 Explain that symptoms may be related to CO poisoning and ask that they test a blood or breath sample.